Walden knows great teaching. Choose a master's program designed for passionate educators committed to helping students thrive.

-Learn to respond effectively to your students’ diverse learning needs and provide authentic, differentiated learning experiences that help students master the multidimensional skills required for success in the 21st century.
-Apply evidence-based and reflective practices to make informed decisions that will positively impact student learning.
-Design standards-based curriculum, instruction, and assessment that will help ensure all students learn and achieve at the highest levels possible.
+In this specialization, you’ll learn to respond effectively to your students’ diverse learning needs.
+Prepare to provide authentic, differentiated learning experiences that help children master the skills required for success in the 21st century.

 At the end of this program, educator professionals will be able to: